 North Walls Kirk comprises one very large main hall which is split into several areas.
-We sleep six people - there are 2 bedrooms - one with double bed and one with a king size bed and a double sofabed in the main hall.
+We sleep six people - there are 2 bedrooms - both with King sized bed (one can separate into 2 small singles) and a double sofabed in the main hall.
 There is a bathroom, separate WC and a shower-room, well equipped kitchen and utility room.
 A laundry and area for bicycles/boots are housed in a separate building.
 There is ample private parking and space for several vehicles.

 Or, come to Hoy and simply "be."
 You don't have to try.
 The magic of the island will start working on you the moment you step off the ferry.

 - Hairdryer available

 - Bed linen provided on request - free or hire

 - Towels provided on request - free or hire

 - Non-smoking establishment

 - Private parking